-Far-right firebrand heads for gains in German regional vote
+Far right expected to make gains in German regional vote

 Germany’s security services have warned that far-right extremists feel increasingly emboldened, citing the killing in June of a moderate politician from Merkel’s party who was shot dead by a suspected neo-Nazi, and the anti-Semitic shooting this month in Halle in which two people were killed.

-Other parties have accused AfD of fueling the violence against political opponents and minorities with its vocal criticism of immigration, a charge the party has strongly denied.
+Other parties have accused AfD of fueling violence against political opponents and minorities with its vocal criticism of immigration, a charge the party has strongly denied.

 Hammering home his message to voters in the final days of the campaign, Hoecke said AfD would “launch a deportation offensive 2020 if we get into government.”